bmanders716/bmanders716.github.io/cookbook.md

 Cod with Tomatoes.

-_Ingredients_--1Ω†lb. of cod cutlets.
+_Ingredients_--1Ì†¨b. of cod cutlets.
                5 or 6 tomatoes.
                1 tablespoonful of vinegar.
                Cayenne pepper and salt.

 _Method._--Rub the tomatoes through a hair sieve.

-Then put the _purÈe_ thus obtained into a saucepan, and lay the pieces of cod in it.
-There should be enough tomato _purÈe_ to cover the cod.
+Then put the _purÈ•ü thus obtained into a saucepan, and lay the pieces of cod in it.
+There should be enough tomato _purÈ•ü to cover the cod.

 Simmer gently until the cod is tender.